SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 #### Multistep Methods

+Quasi-constant stepping is the time stepping strategy which matches the classic GEAR and LSODE integrators.
+The variable-coefficient methods match the ideas of the classic EPISODE integrator.
+The Fixed Leading Coefficient (FLC) methods match the behavior of the classic VODE and Sundials CVODE integrator.

 - `QNDF1` - An adaptive order 1 quasi-constant timestep L-stable numerical
   differentiation function (NDF) method.
 Optional parameter `kappa` defaults to Shampine's accuracy-optimal `-0.1850`.